s1nyx/s1nyx/README.md

 ### Hi there, welcome to my profile ! 👋

-🚀 I'm a Computer Science student in France.

-👨‍💼 I run an e-commerce site for digital products.

-🤓 Passionate about learning, I have earned numerous certifications in various fields.

 ## What I used so far in my projects

 ### Languages